-There are over a 1000 species of known bamboo species in the world, where some are remarkable giants that protrude roughly 100-feet in the air, and others shrub-like plants growing only a few feet tall.
+There are over a 1000 known bamboo species in the world, where some remarkable giants tower 100-feet in the air, and other shrub-like plants grow only a few feet tall.

-Even though the leaves and stems also look similar to real bamboo plants, lucky bamboo makes a great indoor plant that loves water, and grows best in high humidity conditions.
+Even though the leaves and stems look similar to bona fide outdoor bamboo plants, lucky bamboo makes a great indoor plant that loves water, and grows best in high humidity conditions.

-Speaking of which, if you notice your lucky bamboo leaves turning yellow, then this could be a reason for concern.
+If you notice your lucky bamboo leaves turning yellow, then this should be a reason for concern.

 There are myriad reasons for the leaves turning yellow, most notably low soil nutrients, over watering or lack thereof, or boggy soil.